Stefan-Markov/Fun-app/README.md

 - Delete joke
 - Add joke to favourites
 - Remove joke from favourites
-- Collection of jokes based on if user is commented.
+- Collection of jokes based on if user is comment them.
+- Modal to show info about comments
 - Add comment
 - Delete comment
 - Read comments